OWASP/Top10/2017/en/0xa6-security-misconfiguration.md

 The application might be vulnerable if the application is:

-* Missing appropriate security hardening across any part of the application stack.
+* Missing appropriate security hardening across any part of the application stack, or improperly configured permissions on cloud services.
 * Unnecessary features are enabled or installed (e.g. unnecessary ports, services, pages, accounts, or privileges).
 * Default accounts and their passwords still enabled and unchanged.
 * Error handling reveals stack traces or other overly informative error messages to users.